Police arrest ‘suspected terrorists’, turn out to be extra actors on Hrithik Roshan’s film set

 They were identified as Balram Ginwala (23) and Arbaaz Khan (20) were dressed like bombers with bullet vests around them, reported India Today.

-After being alerted by a security guard from an automated teller machine (ATM) north-east of Mumbai, the control room swung into action.
+After being alerted by a security guard from an automated teller machine (ATM) in the North-East of Mumbai, the control room swung into action.
 Cops from seven police stations around the area and the Coast Guard were on red alert.

 J&K: Two terrorists killed in encounter in Anantnag